// guide

 • 14 - No files found error (or suppress to 0 with --allow-no-files in dprint >= 0.43)

-• 20 - dprint check found non-formatted files
+• 20 - dprint check found non-formatted files, or dprint fmt --fail-on-change formatted files

 Shell completions

-Shell completions can be generated by running dprint completions <shell> in dprint 0.39+.
+Shell completions can be generated by running dprint completions <shell>.

 Supported shells: